grembo/xorg-udev-setup-check/README.md

 ## How to check your setup

 Simply invoke the script without any parameters.
-By default, this will you hints ("Info:") and stop at the first hard error.
+By default, this will give you hints ("Info:") and stop at the first hard error.

 Some checks can be skipped (see above).
 The script will also tell you which option to use to skip a check that failed.